AdrianNunez/dense_flow/README.md

 Modified tool to accept a folder with a sequence of images instead of a video and convert the sequence of images to optical flow images.
+Only CPU version is adapted, GPU version cannot be used for images.

 #### Depencies